Who was Desmond Anderson?

 In 1953, with Mr Norman Longley and Mrs Colclough he held an Enquiry of Education in Crawley and submitted it to the West Sussex Council Council.

 His hobbies included cricket, football, running, golf, walking and swimming.
 A crippling illness forced him to leave Crawley in 1956 after a long and active life.
-He died in 1967, bequeathing his Anson Sword of Honour to the school, which hangs above the historical plaque outside the main hall.
+He died in 1967, bequeathing his Anson Sword of Honour to the school, which hangs in our entrance hall.

 Desmond Anderson First and Middle School first opened in 1958, across two school sites.